A Brooklyn Brownstone Renovation “Flips” for the Better

 Splurging and saving

-The first-floor bath was an easy update.
+We needed to refresh the first-floor bath which was an easy update.
 The layout was already functional, so we kept it as-is with a direct replacement—aka rip-and-replace—of all the fixtures.
 We were able to salvage the original door and reuse the existing tub.
 We later put our DIY skills to the test and added fun wallpaper and wainscoting.

 The top floor previously served as a separate apartment complete with its own kitchen.
 We wanted to have a master bedroom, master closet, master bathroom, guest bedroom, and laundry room.
 The tricky part was figuring out where to put everything.
 The pre-existing kitchen allowed us to easily add a washer and dryer without a huge expense.
 Once that was decided, everything else fell into place.

 The master bedroom closet is a dream spot that had been a small room that our contractor converted.
-My favorite splurge on the top floor was a heated bathroom floor—worth every penny in the winter.
+My favorite splurge on the top floor was adding a heated bathroom floor to the bathroom process—worth every penny in the winter.

 Throughout the house, we did some major upgrades that elevate the whole space: we put up fresh drywall throughout the second floor, refinished the original floors in a dark walnut color, and replaced all the windows in the house.

 Brooklyn brownstone renovation: budget and process

 While I would not necessarily recommend living in a renovation (so much dust), it did allow us to check on the progress and be more involved in day-to-day decisions such as outlet locations and doorknob height.
 We optimistically thought the renovation would take three months, but we did add on some significant projects that stretched the timeline.
-Overall, the project took about five months to complete the top two floors with some minor updates in the garden apartment.
+Overall, once we chose our contractors, the project took about five months to complete the top two floors with some minor updates in the garden apartment.